What is a rapid review?

 - you estimate that a rapid review is the best method to get the results that you need

 Rapid Reviews: Methods and Implications (National Collaborating Centre for Methods and Tools) Rapid Reviews (HLWiki Canada)

 Rapid versus Systematic Reviews: an Inventory of Current Methods and Practice in Health Technology Assessment (2007, Australian Safety & Efficacy Register of New Interventional Procedures - Surgical of the Royal Australasian College of Surgeons)

-Rapid Evidence Assessment Toolkit (Civil Service of the United Kingdom)
+Rapid Evidence Assessment Toolkit (Civil Service of the United Kingdom, archived version)